We work to ensure and promote animal welfare

 Qato is the name of the dog which you can see in the picture, and the foundation was founded in his memory.
 He was a highly loved and honoured family dog.

 The QATO Foundation pays special attention to being present where contact between humans and animals creates mistreatment of the animals

 Signe Kirk Kristiansen is the founder of the QATO Foundation and the chairwoman of the board.
 Signe is a trained veterinary nurse.
 In addition to the post of chairwoman in the QATO Foundation, she also sits on the board of the charitable Foundation, Ole Kirk’s Fond.

 Simon Vølund is Deputy Foreman in the QATO Foundation.
-In addition, Simon is a specialist veterinarian and a former administrative director at Odense Animal Hospital, Anicura.
+In addition, Simon is a specialist veterinarian and administrative director and owner of the veterinary clinics FAVNA Middelfart og FAVNA Erritsø.

 Anne-Mette Juhl Jensen is a Board Member of the QATO Foundation.
 In addition, Anne-Mette is a trained veterinary nurse and Head of Clinic at Morud animal hospital.

 The QATO Foundation has a small secretariat, which is responsible for the day-to-day operation of the foundation.

 Christina Fevejle Nielsen is the project manager of the QATO Foundation and is responsible for the day to day operation.
 Christina has an interdisciplinary education in biology and communication and came to the QATO Foundation in 2018.

 If you contact the QATO Foundation you will get in touch with Christina.